Types of Market Segmentation

 It may lead to lower cost of production and higher profit margin due to mass production and distribution.
 However, it may result in high competition.

 For example, mass marketing would be toothpaste, detergent, mosquito, coil, etc.

 - Segment Marketing:

-In segment marketing, a marketer divides a total market into several segment based on consumers’ buying behaviour, purchasing power, demographic factors socio-cultural factor, etc. Segment marketing connects customer with the marketer in best possible way.
+In segment marketing, a marketer divides a total market into several segments based on consumers’ buying behavior, purchasing power, demographic factors socio-cultural factor, etc. Segment marketing connects the customer with the marketer in the best possible way.